 - How can scholars produce (and co-produce) critical engagements with these works that further public understanding of how we can live well in changing coastal environments?

-The project is funded by an AHRC Early Career Leadership Fellowship.
+The project was funded by an AHRC Early Career Leadership Fellowship.